 From the point at which the search is authorized, the department should begin outreach efforts in order to create the most diverse candidate pool possible.
-Shortly after the search has been authorized, each searching department will be provided with a “Graduate Program Outreach Worksheet” tailored for their search.
-Departments will be asked to report on their Outreach progress twice: (i) at the submission of Search Report I, and (ii) at the submission of Search Report II.
+Outreach efforts could include for example, reaching out to chairs of relevant departments at notable institutions, and to ethnic-specific associations of field specializations.
+Departments will be asked to report on their Outreach progress twice: (i) at the submission of Faculty Search Report I, and (ii) at the submission of Faculty Search Report II.

-The department must submit Faculty Search Report I to the Dean and the Associate Dean/Diversity Officer before any candidate files are reviewed for the search.
+The department must submit Faculty Search Report I to the Dean and the Associate Dean for DEI before any candidate files are reviewed for the search.
 Faculty Search Report I asks for the following 8 items:

 - ground rules for the search,